calint/tang-nano-20k--riscv--cache-sdram/README.md

 [ ] fully pipe-lined core
 [ ] consider FIFO in UART
 -------------------------------------------------------------------------------------------------------------
+[x] qa: task that copies data from flash to ramio
+[x] study why BAUD rate less than 2400 does not work
+    => possibly limitation of board or Arch Linux or putty or cutecom [x] UART read 'short' and return 0xffff for no data available or 0xXX for byte read including 0 => int instead to avoid the sign extension assembler op [x] investigate and try to recreate the "// !!!" issue in 'ramio' => the simulation works as expected
+    => the board fails occasionally
 [x] emulator/flash: fix so start address is honored [x] study why terminal drops characters
     => receive is being overrun but how can baud 9600 outpace 20 MHz?